 Some people may not realize that their laptop’s internal mic doesn’t produce clear enough audio, or that their internet connection isn’t great when connecting to students from across the world.

 You need to make sure that you have a functional webcam, mic, and stable internet connection.
-Teachers must have clear voices as they teach a new language to their students.
+It’s vital that students hear you in language teaching, so having a good microphone for teachers is a must.

 If you are missing any of these components, then you may affect your student’s ability to learn and could receive poor reviews as a result.